Hiroko Suzuki: Hustle (2005–2006)

 Hiroko and her husband returned to Japan, where they competed for the off-beat Hustle promotion.
 In a match on December 25, 2005, both Hiroko & Kenzo were defeated by the team of Liosazer & Riser Glen (of Toho's Choseishin Series).

 In late 2005, Hiroko Suzuki became the General Manager for HUSTLE.
 On March 5, 2006, during a match between Kenzo Suzuki and Toshiaki Kawada, Hiroko turned on Kenzo and slapped him in the face, causing him to lose the match, and turning face in the process.

+Independent circuit (2024)

+Hiroko made her first wrestling appearance since 2006, as a participant in the 2024 SHW Rumblejack event.
+She participated in the Rumblejack Match, where it was eventually won by Carlie Bravo.

 Political career

 In 2015, Suzuki was elected to the Funabashi city council.

 Personal life

 Suzuki is married to Kenzo Suzuki, whom she accompanied as his valet during his time with the WWE.